 - Contact us to assign your Domain Admin, then open the page:

-- Assign the Directory Admin, who is the person with permission to grant read-only access to your domain's Groups and Group membership.
+- Press Find after entering your domain and then assign the Directory Admin, who is the person with permission to grant read-only access to your domain's Groups and Group membership.

-- Ask the newly assigned Directory Admin to press the Authorize button after signing in to that same /domains page.
+- Press the Authorize button shown on that same https://camio.com/domains page.
 The Authorize button opens this link to grant read-only access to Groups:

 - Verify that you can now see your G Suite Group memberships as JSON output at: